sonaliidas/sonaliidas/README.md

 ##### More about me:

 ```
-A continuous Learner, with good knowledge of Web development , UI/UX Design.
+A continuous Learner, with good knowledge of Web development, and UI/UX Design.

-My career objective is to pursue a challenging career and be part of a progressive organisation
+My career objective is to pursue a challenging career and be part of a progressive organization
-to utilise my skills for growth of the organisation as well as to  enchance my knowledge
+to utilize my skills for the growth of the organization as well as to  enhance my knowledge
 about new and emerging trends in this sector.
 ```